Jez Butterworth: 2008–2016: Breakthrough with Jerusalem

-The Ferryman
+2017–2019: The Ferryman and acclaim

 Butterworth's play The Ferryman opened at the Royal Court Theatre in April 2017.
 Directed by Sam Mendes, it became the fastest selling play in the Royal Court Theatre's history.
-Set in rural Derry in 1981 and focusing on the events surrounding the deaths of the IRA hunger strikers, it received 15 five-star reviews, including all the major UK papers.
+Set in rural South Armagh in 1981 and focusing on the events surrounding the deaths of the IRA hunger strikers, it received 15 five-star reviews, including all the major UK papers.
 The Irish Times said, "Although Butterworth is English, The Ferryman feels like a thoroughly Irish play, not only because there is not a single false note in the dialogue."
 The Huffington Post said that it was "one of the two or three greatest plays of the decade".
 But, The Guardian's Sean O'Hagan wrote, "I'm from Northern Ireland and it doesn't ring true", and it was "so close to a cultural stereotype as to be offensive".
 Two weeks later The Irish Times printed an opinion piece by actor Gerard Lee (of Father Ted) entitled "In defence of The Ferryman".
 He challenged negative comments, calling the play "layered and powerful".

 The Ferryman won the 2017 Evening Standard Award for Best Play, the 2018 Critics' Circle Award for Best New Play, the 2018 WhatsOnStage Award for Best New Play, and the 2018 Olivier Award for Best New Play.
 It has played for over 350 performances at the Gielgud Theatre and transferred to Broadway in October 2018.
 The play won the 2019 Drama Desk Award for Outstanding Play and Tony Award for Best Play.
+In 2019 he wrote the screenplay for the sports drama Ford v.
+Ferrari directed by James Mangold starring Christian Bale and Matt Damon.
+The film received positive reviews.

+2020–present

+In 2023 he wrote the fifth installment of the Indiana Jones franchise, Indiana Jones and the Dial of Destiny reunited with director James Mangold.
+The film was not a commercial success and received mixed reviews.
+David Rooney of The Hollywood Reporter wrote, "This is a big, bombastic movie that goes through the motions but never finds much joy in the process" adding that the screenplay "feel[s] of something written by committee".